-

 Myself.
 Yourself.
 Herself.
 Himself.
 Itself.
 Ourselves.
 Themselves.
 Yourselves.
 What are these words and how do we use them?
 They’re pronouns.
 (Quick refresher: Pronouns step in for nouns.
 They save us lots of boring repetition.)
 “Mrs. Smith baked a pie, and she shared it with her first grade class.”
 Without pronouns, look what happens to this…

-Effective Ways to use ‘Affect’ in a Sentence (or Affecting uses of ‘Effect’)
+Effective Ways to Use ‘Affect’ in a Sentence (or Affecting Uses of ‘Effect’)

 If you do a search for “most common grammar errors,” the affect/effect duo is going to turn up.
 These two words are homophones.
 That means they sound alike.
 Well, they’re almost homophones; though not identical, they sound very much alike.
 We can see the difference in their spellings, but we don’t always hear it when…